 Usage

-- Add an empty GameObject to the same Unit, and position it at the center of where the HealthBar should be displayed.
+- Add the script to the Unit that you want to observe.- Add an empty GameObject to the same Unit, and position it at the center of where the HealthBar should be displayed.

 - Drag the created GameObject on the Position property of the HealthBar script.